paulplant/xdrip4ios_docs/docs/install/personal_testflight.md

 ### Adding Users

-Now we have the archive successfully uploaded to App Store Connect you'll need to wait for a short time whilst the process the file.
+Now we have successfully uploaded the archive file to App Store Connect.
+You'll need to wait for a short time whilst the file is processed.
 You'll get an e-mail when processing is completed (it usually takes around 10 minutes).

 Log into [App Store Connect](https://appstoreconnect.apple.com/login)